 Glen Parva Local Nature Reserve covers 27 acres and was officially opened on 17th November 2010.
 The site is close to the Grand Union Canal and contains unimproved grassland habitat which is part of what was once a country-wide network of hay meadows and unimproved pasture.

 This large field is managed mainly as a wildflower meadow, with an annual mow and the removal of the cuttings as is good practice.
-A number of tree/scrub areas have been planted, including and a few non-native species, to diversify the habitat and provide additional interest.
+A number of tree/scrub areas have been planted, including a few non-native species, to diversify the habitat and provide additional interest.
 A scrape in the north-east corner provides a damper habitat, though it doesn't hold water all year round.
 Just outside the entrance gate and alongside the A50 is an urban drainage pond that also provides interesting wetland habitat.

 Old maps indicate some gold diggings in this vicinity but this large elongated mound was created with surplus soils from the Manor Farm development some 30 years ago, Left untended it has become a tangled mass of shrubs, brambles and some trees and is an impenetrable wildlife haven straddling the border with the city.